Master of Speech Pathology

 This first clinical practice subject introduces students to the speech pathology clinical setting including the management of clients and patients presenting for assessment and/or intervention.
 Clinical placement settings may include hospitals, community clinics, early intervention and specialist centres, schools, private practices, university clinics, residential aged care facilities and other relevant settings.
 A variety of clinical experiences will be offered including initial observation, followed by increasingly ‘hands-on’ experiences with infants, children, young people and/or adults throughout the clinical placement.
 In particular, this subject covers establishing rapport with clients, developing observational skills, interviewing, case history taking, and listening to and recording information accurately.
 To support student learning, students also attend workshops held at the University during semester.
 Topics include introduction to CBOS (2011) and COMPASS®, adult learning, peer learning, supervisory styles, reflective practice, clinical reasoning and case-based discussions.

 The Clinical Processes B subject continues from knowledge and skills gained in Clinical Processes A, from Semester 1.
-The student will develop their clinical communication skills (listening skills, empathy, informational and affective counselling) and apply these to the professional context.
-This subject will build upon skills of self-review and reflection that were established in Clinical Processes A. This subject will provide opportunities for students to plan management strategies for a range of simulated cases.
-It will involve development of skills such as planning session goals, and accurately reporting on clinical sessions.
-Clinical Processes B will provide an introduction to the principles of evidence based practice, and critical appraisal of the literature.
-This subject is structured around 12 workshops, and includes group discussions/activities, videos, the use of standardised and ‘simulated’ patients and role play.
+Students will develop their understanding of processes of speech pathology practice relevant to client management, including treatment planning and implementation, outcome measurement and handover.
+This subject will build upon skills of self-review and reflection that were established in Clinical Processes A. Clinical Processes B will provide an introduction to the principles of evidence-based practice, and critical appraisal of the literature.
+This subject is structured around workshops with group discussions/activities, interactive learning and role play.

 This subject will discuss the rationale for different approaches to intervention in relation to evidence based practice.
 Goal setting and defining therapy outcomes will be discussed.
 In addition the evidence base for key ingredients such as dose and intensity will be discussed and the differences between efficacy and effectiveness and evidence vs practice will be debated.
 The subject will draw on students’ prior knowledge and clinical practice experience in the discussion of clinical reasoning in professional practice.
 The subject will involve lectures, self-directed and group learning.

-This unit will focus on advanced issues in the diagnosis of speech, language and swallowing disorders from childhood to adulthood.
-There will be an emphasis on presenting and supporting students to problem solve real-world clinical dilemmas regarding the use of existing best practice classification systems to refine diagnoses for clients.
+This unit will focus on advanced issues in the management of speech, language and swallowing disorders from childhood to adulthood.
 In particular, clients with complex co-morbid conditions will be presented.
-The subject will also cover the importance of, and processes for, working with other health professional colleagues in the measurement and interpretation of evidence to guide their diagnosis for speech, swallowing and language disorder.
+There will be an emphasis on presenting and supporting students to problem solve real-world clinical dilemmas.
+The subject will also cover the importance of, and processes for, working with other health professional colleagues in the measurement and interpretation of evidence to guide their diagnosis and management of people with conditions impacting speech, language and swallowing.

 This subject builds on the knowledge obtained in the prerequisite subject AUDI90032 Speech Pathology Practice 1.
 The subject expands the student’s knowledge of speech pathology clinical settings and introduces the student to more complex cases.
 The clinical settings for this subject may include hospitals, community clinics, early intervention centres, specialist centres, schools, private practices, university clinics, nursing homes and others.
-Students will be allocated to 4 week placement during the semester.
+Students will be allocated to placements both prior to and during semester 1.
 Students can anticipate a rural placement during this subject OR AUDI90039 Speech Pathology Practice 3.
-This will be at the personal expense of students.
+Students are required to financially support expenses associated with their rural placements, such as accommodation.

 This subject will introduce students to research design in the behavioural sciences and provide the basic statistical tools and concepts for analysing relevant experimental data.